Gulf American Land Corporation

 Gulf American Land Corporation (GALC) was a land development company in Florida founded by brothers Leonard and Jack Rosen.
 During the late 1950s and 1960s, GALC was the largest land sales company in the United States.
-The company is noted for its role in the development of Cape Coral, Florida, and pioneering the sales method of instalment land purchases.
+The company is noted for its role in the development of Cape Coral, and pioneering the sales method of installment land purchases.

 In the late 1960s, GALC sold 173,000 mi of swampland, dubbed Golden Gate Estates, to about 40,000 buyers.
-Many buyers bought plots that were still underwater.
-They paid for them in monthly installments and acquired ownership of their properties when payments were complete.
-Gulf American built 183 mi of roads and 813 mi of flood control canals advertising Golden Gate Estates as semi-improved land, though there were no utilities or public services.
-The fill resulting from digging flood control canals was used to raise the land level to comply with minimum building elevation legal requirements.
+Many buyers bought plots that were submerged underwater.
+Gulf American built 183 mi of roads and 813 mi of flood control canals advertising Golden Gate Estates as semi-improved land, though there were no public utilities or services.
+The fill resulting from digging flood control canals was used to raise the land level to comply with legal requirements for minimum building elevation.
 The canals drain 233 e9usgal of fresh water a year into Naples Bay, damaging the coastal saltwater ecology while causing the groundwater table to drop 2 ft to 4 ft.
-The Florida Department of Business Regulation adopted real estate development reforms in the 1970s because of such abuses.
+The Florida Department of Business Regulation (FDBR) adopted real estate development reforms in the 1970s because of such abuses.

-In 1969, GALC (which by then had shortened its name from Gulf American Land Corp to Gulf American Corp) and its sister companies were taken over by General Acceptance Corp.
+In 1969, GALC (or Gulf American Corp) and its sister companies were taken over by General Acceptance Corporation.

-Beginning
+History

 Leonard and Jack Rosen began their business career as street vendors in Baltimore.
-They used the earnings of their original business and high interest loans advanced by Chicago financier, Jay Pritzker to set up a real estate development company selling yet-to-be developed plots of land in the northwest Florida Everglades to prospective homeowners from the Northeast and Midwest.
-This involved the Rosen's 1957 purchase of 103 sqmi of land located in pristine mangrove swamps for $678,000 and the establishment of offices in strategically important Northeastern and Midwestern towns and cities, where prospective customers were enticed by using high-pressure sales techniques to take a day trip to Southwest Florida to inspect developments and commit to a purchase.
+They used the earnings of their original business and high-interest loans advanced by Chicago financier Jay Pritzker to set up a real estate development company selling yet-to-be developed plots of land in northwest Florida Everglades to prospective homeowners from the Northeast and Midwest.
+This involved Rosen's 1957 purchase of 103 sqmi of land located in pristine mangrove swamps for $678,000 and the establishment of offices in strategically important Northeastern and Midwestern towns and cities, where prospective customers were enticed by using high-pressure sales techniques to take a day trip to Southwest Florida to inspect developments and commit to a purchase.
 Leonard would be convinced by Milt Mendelsohn to create these developments in Florida.